SAN JUAN, Puerto Rico – As the season of spring rises, many in the media industry are hoping for a fresh start.

 Identity backbone

 “It is an identifier that’s tied to the consumer directly, and it allows the brand to find this consumer across different platforms,” Gangwar explains.
-“It could be on a PC, in a display environment, it could be on streaming environment.
+“It could be on a PC, in a display environment, it could be on a streaming environment.

 “The UID2, it’s backbone of identity.
 It allows the advertiser to find them across different devices.
 In a live sports environment, they can go take data that they have built in a display universe, and then tie it to the streaming environment where the data may be much harder to find.